|

 This diagram doesn’t work for me.
 It’s hard to predict what opportunities I’ll get in the future.
 Most skills can be learned with the right mentor and education, and unfortunately, I’m someone that has many interests.

 I wonder if this diagram has truly helped someone make a critical career decision or if it’s just more for show.
 Where would Actress Emma Stone be if she used such a diagram?
-She created her own oportunity by convincing her parents to support her dream of making it in Hollywood.
+She created her own opportunity by convincing her parents to support her dream of making it in Hollywood.

 This doesn’t apply to everyone, but I found my own way of thinking about how to spend my time.